Website audit checklist for sites that need more leads

 A checklist is a starting point.
 It is not the audit.

 The Free Website Audit is a fast automated check on one submitted page: health, SEO, and AI visibility, with the top issues surfaced in plain language.
 It overlaps most naturally with Findability, with some signal on the technical side of Trust and conversion.
 It is useful, but limited.
 A page-level read is not a full-site diagnosis.
+For a whole-site read, the free SEO Audit crawls up to 25 pages and returns pass, warn, and fail verdicts on indexing, canonicals, titles, and internal links.

 If the checklist and the Free Website Audit both raise real issues, and the cause is still not obvious, the Strategic Website Audit is the paid full-site review that names the cause and the order of operations.
+Where the fix is mostly search-related, the studio's SEO and growth engagement handles the implementation.

 How long does a website audit take?